Author: Malcolm McDowell Woods

-Senior Director of Student Affairs
+Senior Director of Student Life

 Carroll’s orientation week is a tightly-scheduled series of activities designed to acclimate new students to college life.
 It provides them with essential information, offers numerous socializing activities and warmly welcomes several hundred new members to the Pioneer family.

 It also kicks off a whirlwind six weeks to start the school year, loaded with additional activities to keep new students engaged and to minimize loneliness, alienation and home sickness.